Wall Street Playboys (on Twitter) posts some interesting commentary about financial markets and human behavior.

 Do you see the inherent contradiction here?

-Namely, that they’re using reason to “prove” humans are irrational.
+Namely, that they’re using reason and logic to “prove” humans are irrational.

 Well, what does the term “irrational” mean?

 It means not logical or reasonable.
-In order for you to understand that which is NOT logical, you need to understand that which IS logical, FIRST.
+In order for you to understand that which is not logical, you need to understand that which is logical, and you need to know what constitutes “rational” before you can say that something is “not rational” (AKA irrational).
 In other words, the concept “irrational” is logically dependent on the concept “rational”.
 It can’t be the other way ‘round.

 What Wall Street Playboys are asserting here is an example of The Fallacy of the Stolen Concept, albeit a loose version of it.

 Now don’t get me wrong.
-It IS possible for a person to be irrational in specific areas of their life or to sometimes be irrational and other times be rational.
+It’s possible for a person to be irrational in specific areas of their life or to sometimes be irrational and other times be rational.

 But, people must be fundamentally rational first.
 The irrationality is like an infection — a disease.